 - People breaking down borders.

-- Airplanes flying up above, looking for people to rescue
+- More natural disasters.
+I see airplanes flying up above, looking for people to rescue.

 - Survival, disparities more extreme than ever.